 - Enabling the Workday operating model

-- Planning and executing the transition of the Integrated Service Center (ISC) to UW-IT
+- Planning and executing the transition of the ISC to UW-IT

 Most recent update

-ISC move to UW-IT: On March 16, the ISC will transition to UW-IT and the Benefits team in the ISC to UWHR.
-This transition will ensure the right support and technical elements are in place within UW-IT to support UWFT go live and the broader Workday environment.
+ISC move to UW-IT: On March 16, the ISC joined UW-IT and the Benefits team in the ISC moved to UWHR.
+This transition ensures the right support and technical elements are in place within UW-IT to support UWFT go-live and the broader Workday environment.

-Sustainment staffing plan: A new staffing plan has been adopted to support the Sustainment Model across UW-IT, the ISC, UW Finance, ORIS and OPB, with a focus on finalizing job descriptions and encouraging existing talent on the UWFT program team to transition to the UW permanently.
+Sustainment staffing recruitment: Recruitment is underway to support the Sustainment Model across UW-IT, the ISC, UW Finance, Office of Research Information Services (ORIS) and OPB, and encouraging existing talent on the UWFT program team to transition to the UW permanently.

 There are four areas or workstreams that this project is focused on.